danycnc/danycnc/README.md

 After a two-year experience in the TLC field thanks to a Cisco CCNA certification, I decided to broaden my knowledge in the IT field by attending various courses on Udemy.

-From January I moved my focus to the Web, combining programming and networking, starting to attend a Full Stack Developer course at <a href="www.develhope.co">Develhope</a>
+Now I moved my focus to the Web, combining programming and networking, starting to attend a Full Stack Developer course at <a href="http://www.develhope.co">Develhope</a>

 - 🌱 I’m currently learning ...
 HTML5, CSS/SASS, JavaScript, TypeScript, React, NodeJS